Geonovum/ogc-api-features-guideline/Examples2.md

 ***RQ 4:predefined download***

-link to metadata of dataset: passed at /collections/AddressesNL and at /collections level:
+Link to metadata of dataset: passed at /collections/AddressesNL and at /collections level:

         `{
             "type": "text/html",